 And if, one of these days, someone else besides Maude were to show interest . . .
 A poor way to thank the woman who’d taken me as I was at the worst moment of my life, but my own underlying ingratitude reassured me at heart: I saw it as proof I wasn’t on my way to being an angel.

-As an afterthought, it’s been over a months since I finished this book, and I still haven’t found its substitute, a bit of short reading guaranteed to please daily.
+As an afterthought, it’s been over a months since I finished this book, and I still haven’t found its substitute: I need another book that offers a bit of short reading guaranteed to please daily.